Google Analytics tags

 Extension Rings

-I would not recommend the least expensive aftermarket speakers as they use a simple capacitor as a cross-over and can sound rather harsh.
+I would not recommend the least expensive aftermarket speakers, as they use a simple capacitor as a crossover and can sound rather harsh.
 The difference in cost between these and slightly better ones can be as little as $30.
 An alternative is to just install a woofer in the door and use it in conjunction with an aftermarket hi-low signal split passive cross-over and a new tweeter up by the window in the existing tweeter housing position or behind the carpeted premium sound door speaker covers.
-I found reusing the existing tweeter to be a bit harsh sounding.
+I found reusing the existing tweeter to be a bit harsh-sounding.
 In my car, I covered up the new stuff with the existing padded OEM Premium speaker cover.
 It looks stock and sounds much better.

 Original OEM Premium Door Speaker Cover